classroomtechtools/modularLibraries.gs/SheetsDB/SheetsDB.md

 ## Quickstart

-Copy the [code](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/SheetsDB/SheetsDB.gs) and bring it into your project.
+Copy the code [here](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/SheetsDB/SheetsDB.gs) and [here](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/SheetsDB/SheetsDBBuilder.gs) (as two seperate files) and bring it into your project.
 Use it.
 There are several constructor methods are available:

 ```js
 var spreadsheet;